ameetj85/property-pulse/README.md

 To generate NEXTAUTH_SECRET run "openssl rand -base64 32" on the command line

+Use this command when files do not upload to github with the correct casing: git rm --cached components/navbar.jsx

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started